eubr-bigsea/mining-analytics-toolbox/README.md

 * Source code of the EMaaS algorithms is available at: [https://github.com/eubr-bigsea/EMaaS](https://github.com/eubr-bigsea/EMaaS)

-#### Geo-matching Approaches
+#### Map-matching and Geo-matching Approaches

-The *Entity Matching as a Service* (EMaaS) offers several Spark-based approaches (i.e., Geo-matching, Semistructured, and Incremental) to identify similar data.
+The *Entity Matching as a Service* (EMaaS) offers several Spark-based approaches (i.e., Map-matching, Geo-matching, Semistructured, and Incremental) to identify similar objects.

 Links: